 Sport and physical activity help children to grow as individuals.
 They can also provide opportunities for enjoyment and achievement.
-Through sport and physical activity children can develop valuable qualities such as leadership, confidence and self-esteem.
-In order to gain the full benefits of involvement in an activity, it’s essential that the organisation is operating in a safe and child-friendly manner.
+It’s important that organisations providing sport and physical activity operate in a safe and child-friendly way so that children can get the full benefits of involvement in an activity.

 It’s the responsibility of everyone involved to ensure that activities are safe and fun!

 Has your club achieved a quality standard such as Clubmark?
 If not contact your National Governing Body.

 All coaches should hold a current recognised National Governing Body qualification in the appropriate sport.

 It’s recommended that coaches have attended safeguarding and child protection training.
 If coaches are working in schools it’s recommended that they have attended Adults Other Than Teachers (AOTTs) training.